Planning a platform migration

 Selecting your new service provider

-A key element in selecting your new service provider will be ensuring they can do everything you need them to do - and this is particularly important when it comes to how they’ll be working with Crossref.
+A key element in selecting your new service provider will be ensuring they can do everything you need them to do with Crossref.

 There’s a big difference between just depositing skeleton metadata and depositing full, rich metadata and participating in all our services.
 And there’s sometimes a big difference in cost from different providers.
 You’ll want to be clear on what you need up front so your providers know what you’re expecting and you don’t get any surprises further down the line.
 This also means you’ll be able to accurately compare the different service providers, and have a smoother working relationship with your chosen service provider in the future.
 So where do you start?